Raygunpewpew1/MTG-Fetcher/README.md

 ## Installation
 Installation Instructions

+**Now Requirs Delphi 12+ as it uses string literals.**

+For Windows, **WebView2Loader.dll** is also needed.
+You need to use Delphi's GetIt and download the EdgeView2 SDK, You may also need to copy the file to the root build directory.

 To set up and run the application on another machine, follow these steps:

-1. Build and Run the Application:

-Open the project in Delphi and build it.

-Run the application once to generate the necessary files and folder structure.

-This will create a folder in your AppData directory on Windows:
-\Users\username\AppData\Roaming\MTGCardFetch

-2. Verify Setup:
+1. Verify Setup:

-Ensure that the catalogs.json file is present in the \Users\username\AppData\Roaming\MTGCardFetch folder after running the app for the first time.

-Double-check that the card_template.html file is the same directory.
+The application now will download a bulk file from scryfall after running the app for the first time, saves the bulk file to \Users\username\AppData\Roaming\MTGCardFetch folder then loads the bulk data into memory.

+It also grabs a few json files from scryfall for use in the project,(catalogs.json for instance).
+Havent tested on Android.

-3. Run the Application:
+2. Run the Application:

 The application should now work as intended!
+In theroy!